mozilla/BrowserQuest/README.md

   http://justinclift.fedorapeople.org/nodejs/

-Note, those rpms are ugly, unofficial builds I did myself.
+Note, those rpms are ugly, unofficial builds by [@justinclift](https://github.com/justinclift).
 You are most welcome to improve on them. :)

 Mailing List